 Mr. Booe provided a review of the membership update.
 He announced that NAESB has gained five new members since the end of last year, with the only resignation coming from Chesapeake, now merged with SWN to form Expand.
 He noted that, overall, NAESB has maintained steady membership levels, with no other losses so far in 2025.
 He encouraged participants to verify their membership contact details included in the materials to ensure accuracy.

 Mr. Booe then gave an update on NAESB Board of Directors and Committees.
 He stated that the NAESB Board last met in December 2024, where Joe Paladino from the Department of Energy presented on Integrated System Planning, and Camilo Serna from NERC discussed gas/electric coordination efforts across the industry.
-Mr. Booe that the timing of these discussions was well aligned with NAESB’s efforts, particularly given the standards filed with the Commission in response to Winter Storm Elliott on December 3, 2024.
+Mr. Booe stated that the timing of these discussions was well aligned with NAESB’s efforts, particularly given the standards filed with the Commission in response to Winter Storm Elliott on December 3, 2024.
 He added that the next Board meeting is scheduled for April 24, 2025, where Mark Menezes from USEA will speak, and the annual plans will be reviewed.

 He continued with an update on the Board Strategy Committee, which will meet on April 7, 2025.
 The committee plans to discuss the outcome of the Advisory Council meeting and review the process for developing the NAESB Strategic Plan for 2025-2027.
 They will also evaluate a recommendation from the National Petroleum Council Charting the Course – Reducing GHG Emissions from the U.S. Natural Gas Supply Chain Study